 The fortunate youth in the GCC, who have had access to cradle to grave free education, give a resounding 80% satisfied rating to their education, though at they same time 41% are ‘very concerned’ about the quality of education.

-The young population are attracted by the apparent success of the UAE (do they mean Dubai?) with 35% wanting to live there, with 36% also wanting their country to be like it.
+The young population are attracted by the apparent success of the UAE (presumably Abu Dhabi & Dubai specifically ) with 35% wanting to live there, with 36% also wanting their country to be like it.
 These feelings were explored in more depth (the surveying company is based in Dubai) with the UAEs security, Economy and Work opportunities highlighted.

-Remarkably Russia is now viewed more favourably than the USA, perhaps they lack of access to the country and its state-controlled media have a part to play here with 21% believing its their country’s ‘biggest ally’ compared to 17% saying the same of the USA.
+Remarkably Russia is now viewed more favourably than the USA, perhaps their lack of access to the non-metropolitan area of Russia and its state-controlled media have a part to play here with 21% believing its their country’s ‘biggest ally’ compared to 17% saying the same of the USA.
 In general, the US is increasingly negatively viewed by Arab Youth, fuelled by their perception of Donald Trump

-Despite Arabic (the language of the Quran) being central to 80% of young Arab’s national identity (90% of the population in the GCC – which have over 50% non-nationals living in these states) 60% also feel Arabic is loosing its value.
+Despite Arabic (the language of the Quran) being central to 80% of young Arab’s national identity 60% also feel Arabic is losing its value.
 This finding is compounded by 68% of all GCC youth questioned saying that they use English more than Arabic in their daily lives.

 As in the West non-traditional media is increasingly used to obtain news and make social interactions – with Facebook used by 68% to share news – and Facebook and WhatsApp each used by 68% daily and all social media being used more frequently compared to 2016.